Sack of Aleppo (962): Nikephoros' 962 campaign and the sack of Aleppo

 In 961, Nikephoros returned and led his troops to sack the town of Anazarbus in Cilicia, killing a part of its population and expelling the rest, and then demolishing its walls.
 Modern historians have seen this as a deliberate scorched-earth strategy that "created a wasteland between Syria and Cilicia that broke the lines of supply between the two regions", and that opened up the road to Aleppo.
-Indeed, when he resumed his attacks in April 962, Nikephoros ignored Cilicia, and instead proceeded to attack Marash, Sisium, Duluk and Manbij, thereby securing the western passes over the Anti-Taurus Mountains.
+Indeed, when he resumed his campaign in April 962, Nikephoros ignored Cilicia, and instead attacked Marash, Sisium, Duluk and Manbij, thereby securing the western passes over the Anti-Taurus Mountains.
 Sayf al-Dawla appears to have been oblivious to this threat: instead, he sent his generals, Qarghuyah and Naja al-Kasaki, to conduct counter-raids into Byzantine territory, while he tried to restore his authority in Cilicia and rebuild Anazarbus.
 Negotiations for a truce and a prisoner exchange may have been ongoing at the same time, lulling the Hamdanids into complacency.

 This illusion was broken in November, when a Byzantine force captured Manbij, the last city north of Aleppo, capturing its governor, Sayf al-Dawla's cousin Abu Firas al-Hamdani.
 Early in December, Nikephoros—likely in command of a different army than that which had captured Manbij—moved onto Aleppo itself.
 The Arab sources dwell extensively on the following events, but provide contradictory details, so that the exact course of the campaign is uncertain.
 They are unanimous, however, that the attack caught Sayf al-Dawla completely off guard, possibly due to the late season, as the Byzantines did not normally campaign in winter.
 As a result, the Byzantines held a considerable numerical advantage—Arab sources speak of 70,000 Byzantines against just 4,000 Hamdanid soldiers in the city—leaving Sayf al-Dawla scrambling to bolster his forces with last-minute levies.